pivotal/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 Policy enforcement is not inbuilt in Scan 2.0.
 It can be achieved by the creating a `ClusterImageTemplate` that stamps out a Tekton `TaskRun` that evaluates the vulnerabilities and enforces the policy set.
-A sample of the task run along with a the cluster image template is provided here
+A sample of the task run along with a the cluster image template is provided here.

 ## Set up required for the Task Run to succeed

-The task run queries the metadata store to get the list of vulnerabilities for the image.
+The `TaskRun` queries the metadata store to get the list of vulnerabilities for the image.

 To authenticate with the MDS API an accessToken and cert is needed.

 - Build an image that contains `curl` and `jq`.
-This image will be used by the task run
+This image will be used by the task run.

 - Get the access token from MDS: